-In a world where expenses are skyrocketing, it only makes sense to purchase umbrella insurance.
+In a world where expenses skyrocket, it only makes sense to purchase umbrella insurance.
 Umbrella insurance is generally affordable, so it makes sense in most cases.

 Most insurance carriers offer coverage starting at around $150 per year.
 Of course, your policy costs more if you have more cars and homes.
 However, for the most part, it's pennies on the dollar, and all the risk is on the insurance company.
 So even if your premium was $300/year, the insurance company is on the hook for at least $1 million.

-Ready for a Quote From a Local Agent?
+Ready for a Quote From a Michigan Agent?